-Chapter 1: Restore Files Deleted from WD Drive
+Chapter 1: Restore Files Deleted From WD Drive

 If you’ve accidentally deleted some files off your drive, stop using the device immediately.
 Do not save more items to the drive.
 Because the erased files are still recoverable provided that they are not written over.

 Chapter 2: Recover Formatted WD Hard Drive

 Similar to deletion, a quick reformat won’t get rid of the data stored in your external drive right away.
 Instead, the space your lost data took is now marked as available to be re-used.
 You can often retrieve the data before they are overwritten.

-Chapter 3: WD Drive is Corrupted or Shows Errors
+Chapter 3: WD Drive is Corrupted Or Shows Errors

-If your connect your external drive to a computer, it says “the disk is not formatted”, “Device not accessible” or “I/O parameter error”, etc; probably your device has corrupted or crashed.
+If you connect your external drive to a computer, it says “the disk is not formatted”, “Device not accessible” or “I/O parameter error”, etc; probably your device has corrupted or crashed.
 Follow the step by step in these resources to fix it or recover your data.

 Chapter 4: Folders in WD Drive Became Shortcuts

 If you open your WD external drive after connecting it to your PC, and you see all the files and folders in it become shortcuts.
 You try to click on them, and they are all unable to be opened.

-Chapter 5: WD Drive Not Detected by a Computer
+Chapter 5: WD Drive Not Detected By A Computer

 If your disk can’t be recognized by your computer, for example, it doesn’t show up under “My Computer” or “This PC” (under Windows OS) or Finder on Mac OS X, there could be some device driver, or file system issues; Refer to the resources below to find relevant solutions.

-If your hard drive has totally failed or suffered water damage or physical damage because you dropped it onto the ground; Navigate to the following resources to do further diagnose or fix your device.
+If your hard drive has totally failed or suffered water damage or physical damage because you dropped it onto the ground; Navigate to the following resources to do further diagnosis or fix your device.

-Chapter 7: Forgot Password to Unlock WD Drive
+Chapter 7: Forgot Password To Unlock WD Drive

-If you can’t remember the password to unlock your hard drive, or want to recover or reset the password, here’s a list of helpful resources to help you out.
+If you can’t remember the password to unlock your hard drive or want to recover or reset the password, here’s a list of helpful resources to help you out.
 Warning: do this only when you own the WD device as you may need to wipe the drive completely.

 Chapter 8: WD Data Recovery Software

-For most data loss scenarios, a recovery program may help salvage your data without sending your device for expensive data rescue services.
+For most data loss scenarios, a recovery program may help salvage your data without sending your device for expensive data recovery services.
 However, software only helps when your WD drive can be recognized by a computer, and your lost data are not overwritten.

 For Windows PCs:

-Chapter 9: Western Digital Data Recovery Services
+Chapter 9: WD Data Recovery Services

 Please note: do this only if you’ve super important data to be recovered as data recovery services are very expensive, and it’s not guaranteed that you’ll be able to get all your data back.
 Also, be aware of data recovery scams.